 Make sure to select the required hard drives that you want to use for your RAID array.

 After selecting the disks, you will be prompted to format the volume.
-You can select the file system and allocation unit size that you want to use for the volume.
-Once you have formatted the book, click “Finish” to create the RAID array.
+You can choose the file system and allocation unit size that you want to use for the volume.
+Once formatted the book, click “Finish” to create the RAID array.

-After creating the RAID array, you can verify that it is working correctly by checking the Disk Management utility.
+After creating the RAID array, you can verify it works correctly by checking the Disk Management utility.
 The Disk Management utility will display the RAID as a single drive.

 RAID Data Recovery with PITS